Spacial/awesome-csirt/README.md

 - [Analyzing GrandSoft Exploit Kit](http://www.nao-sec.org/2018/02/analyzing-grandsoft-exploit-kit.html) and [code](https://gist.github.com/anonymous/089810f4581b86edf27827a0a4ebeff4)
 - [Rapidly Evolving Ransomware GandCrab Version 5 Partners With Crypter Service for Obfuscation](https://securingtomorrow.mcafee.com/mcafee-labs/rapidly-evolving-ransomware-gandcrab-version-5-partners-with-crypter-service-for-obfuscation/)
 - [hidden-tear](https://github.com/goliate/hidden-tear): It's a ransomware-like file crypter sample which can be modified for specific purposes.
+- [Tracking REvil](https://www.kpn.com/security-blogs/Tracking-REvil.htm): This blog describes our efforts in tracking the REvil ransomware and its affiliates for the past six months.
+REvil has been around since 2019 and is one of the top variants of ransomware causing havoc at many organizations around the globe ever since.
+The KPN Security Research Team was able to acquire C2 sinkholes allowing for the tracking of infections across the globe.

 ### Virus/Anti-Virus